Skip to Content

 Things to do in Siem Reap

-When in Siem Reap, you must check out the Angkor Night Market.
+When in Siem Reap, you must check out the Angkor Night Market; another one of the best things to do in Siem Reap.
 Offering over 200 shops, some great restaurants, and bars as well as food stands; this is a great place to spend an hour or so in the afternoon and early evening.
 It is here that many tourists try a fish foot massage and grab some souvenirs, clothes and Khmer-inspired silks and jewelry.

 Every Night from 4pm – 12pm, can be found on Night Market Street – just a short walk from Pub Street.